What are we looking for?

 - What excites YOU is the ability to join a firm where you get to contribute to the firm’s strategic growth

 - Leadership is expected and you MUST possess the motivation to mentor and develop junior lawyers.
-If you are lacking a bit in ability, that’s ok, we can help you out.

 - You are collaborative in nature, have an intention to work with others or just recognise that in order for us to all achieve what we aim to, that working together gets us there.